haskellcats/semantic-editor-combinators/README.md

 13 blue puke appears
 ```

-You can similarly edit the argument before it gets to a function.
+Similarly you can edit the argument before it gets to a function.

 ```
 arg :: (a -> a) -> (a -> b) -> (a -> b)